August Del Gracio

 August "Augie" Del Gracio (July 10, 1893 – ?) was an Italian American gangster and mob enforcer in the 1920s, 1930s and 1940s in New York and Europe.
-He held a high position in the Mafia, serving first as a lieutenant for Arnold Rothstein and Elie Eliopoulos, and later for Frank Costello and Lucky Luciano, earning the ire of the Federal Bureau of Narcotics (FBN) in the process.
+He held a high position in the mafias, serving first as a lieutenant for Arnold Rothstein and Elie Eliopoulos, and later for Frank Costello and Lucky Luciano, earning the ire of the Federal Bureau of Narcotics (FBN) in the process.
 He was also a key figure in the Tammany Hall corner squads, running the corner of Baxter and Hester for the mayoral campaign of 1933.
 The Commissioner of the FBN, Harry Anslinger, wrote that Del Gracio was a "much-travelled punk" and a "patent-leather hood," placing him at #89 in his bureau's internationally distributed FBN BLACK BOOK, featuring their most wanted notorious international narcotics smugglers.
 Anslinger also wrote that Del Gracio was "an East Side mobster of whom it was said he would sell his own sister if the price was realistic."

 While he might have only made 89th on the FBN's list, the Central Narcotics Bureau of the Egyptian Government and its leader, Russell Pasha, made him their 12th most wanted person in the world in the 1930s.
 He was in and out of prison over the decades – over a dozen times between 1918 and 1930 – but never stayed in prison long, if at all.
 He later bragged about his ability to kill informants while awaiting trial.
 Del Gracio was eventually captured in 1931 by German police officers after a strange and convoluted drug deal gone awry, in which the German police connected him to a wider narcotics network that stretched the length of the globe, as far away from New York City as Afghanistan, Turkey, Iran and China.
 However, his final arraignment was not until 1937, being sentenced to two months in what one newspaper described as a "Nazi jail."